-- What are the key points that must be proven through the witness?
+- Establish the key points that must be proven through the witness.

-- What should the arbitrator believe after hearing the witness?
+- Be clear about what the arbitrator should believe after hearing the witness.

-- What are the issues worth addressing in direct examination?
+- Identify which issues are worth addressing in direct examination.

-- Study the documentary evidence and allegations contained in the submissions filed by the opposing party which relate to the witness’s testimony.
+- Study the documentary evidence and allegations contained in the submissions filed by the opposing party that relate to the witness’s testimony.

-- Identify some key documents which may be commented on by the witness in direct examination.
+- Identify some key documents that may be commented on by the witness in direct examination.

-- The questions should be simple and short (one proposition per question).
+- Keep the questions short and simple (one proposition per question).
 Questions in direct examination should be open-ended, to give witnesses the opportunity to express themselves.
 Witnesses, who are not led by the question, must be able to understand what is expected from them.